Work permits for employees in Thailand: A complete guide for employers [2024]

 What is single-entry in Thailand?

 A single-entry visa allows the holder to enter Thailand once.
-If the visa holder leaves Thailand without a re-entry permit, the visa is invalidated, regardless of its remaining validity.
+If the visa holder leaves Thailand without a re-entry permit, the visa can be invalidated.

 How does income tax work in Thailand?